jeongho9413/jeongho9413.github.io/_pages/about.md

 I'm Jeongho Ahn (안정호 in South Korea), a research fellow at Kyushu University in Fukuoka.
 I received my Ph.D. in Information Science and Electrical Engineering from Kyushu University in 2025, under the supervision of [Prof. Ryo Kurazume](https://robotics.ait.kyushu-u.ac.jp/).
 My primary research interests lie in the technologies behind computer vision and robotics.

-Experience:
-  A
-  B
-  C

-Education:
-  A
-  B
-  C

-Grant:
-  A

-Award:
-  A

-Reviewer:
-  A